A proof-of-concept for fair NFT drops

 - Distributed randomly - being the quickest to click and pumping gas is not the best way to decide who gets an NFT.

-- Decentralized and Trustless - we should not be asking users to register with email, or using a centralized database and webserver to manage who can buy what.
+- Decentralized and Trustless - we should strive not to use a centralized database or webserver to manage who can buy what, but recognize the tradeoff between centralization and Sybil-resistance.

 We took all of those requirements and built a system that uses raffles with a right to buy reward.
-Random winners get to mint NFTs at a fair floor price, wherever they are in the world, whether they're influencers, etherscan minters, bot makers, or MEV manipulators.
+Random winners get to mint NFTs at a fair floor price, wherever they are in the world, without needing to submit transactions with exorbitant gas fees.

 Address registers for drop on-chain